 - Interdisciplinary proposals involving multiple departments and colleges are encouraged.

-- Projects involving international travel should include a letter of support from Dr. Mary Theresa Seig, Interim Executive Director of the Rinker Center for International Programs.
+- Projects involving international travel should include a letter of support from Dr. Mary Theresa Seig, Assistant Provost of International Programs.

 - Projects requiring technical support and/or maintenance should include a letter of support from Brandon Smith, Director of Academic Project Support.